 → Blanco, silver, or white Tequilas are fresh out of the still and don’t see any wood so they’re fresh-tasting and really deliver the flavor of the agave.

-→ Reposado Tequilas are aged in wood barrels from 2-12 months tend to be mellower versions of blancos, not that directly alcoholic with something else going on in the bottle.
+→ Reposado Tequilas are aged in wood barrels from 2-12 months and tend to be mellower versions of blancos, not that directly alcoholic with something else going on in the bottle.

 A lot of people love reposados because they’re slightly mysterious and pick up flavor notes from the wood while not overwhelmingly so.